Jonas Charisius: Career diplomat

 Charisius returned to London in January 1612, asking for military support.
 He told Foscarini that Christian IV intended to support the weaker faction in Sweden in the conflict between Gustavus Adolphus and John II Casimir Vasa, in order to further his own territorial interests and ambitions, which included establishing the Danish crown as a hereditary monarchy and joining the Holy Roman Empire.
 King James allowed him to have 100 small cannons, and subsequently sent Lord Willoughby and troops to Denmark.
 Christian IV commissioned Willoughby to raise a company of 1,500 foot soldiers, as Colonel-General of his English forces.
 Recruits included William Cromwell, a son of Oliver Cromwell of Hinchingbooke.
+Willoughby's force went to Denmark but arrived after a truce was arranged by James Spens and Robert Anstruther.

 Charisius spent three months in Germany in 1618 and returned to Denmark via The Hague in November.
 Dudley Carleton heard that Christian IV hoped Danish ships would not molested by the Dutch Republic or Dutch East India Company in the East Indies.
 Charisius had been asked to recruit ship's officers in the Netherlands to serve in the new Danish East India Company.

 He came to London in 1619 via The Hague, where he left letters for the Dutch Republic, one concerning the East Indies trade.
 In London he lodged with Paul Fourrey again.
 Following the death of Anne of Denmark, another Danish diplomat, Andrew Sinclair, joined him on 2 April 1619.
 They wrote to the Marquess of Buckingham asking him to obtain an audience with King James for them.

 Charisius bought paintings and musical instruments for Christian IV in the Netherlands, and in 1619 sent him portraits of King James and the late Anne of Denmark.
 Charisius promoted the career of the artist Pieter Isaacsz, a former pupil of Hans von Aachen, who returned to Denmark to become a court painter in 1614.

 On one occasion, Charisius left London without receiving a customary diplomatic gift from King James.
 Robert Anstruther wrote to him that he had arranged for a gold chain to be given to Andrew Sinclair for him.

 In 1602, Charisius married Anna, a daughter of the physician Petrus Severinus or Peder Soerensen (died 1602).
 Their son Peder Charisius also became a diplomat.

 He died in Denmark in November 1619.